 (b) Subparagraph (C) is amended to read as follows:

-“(C) Negotiate and execute lease agreements providing for the use of the Martin Luther King Jr. Memorial Library and neighborhood branch libraries; and”.
+“(C) Consistent with the requirements of section 1 of An Act Authorizing the sale of certain real estate in the District of Columbia no longer required for public purposes, approved August 5, 1939 (53 Stat.
+1211; D.C.
+Official Code § 10-801), negotiate and execute lease agreements providing for the use of the Martin Luther King Jr. Memorial Library and neighborhood branch libraries; and”.

 SUBTITLE E. LIBRARY LOCATION AUTHORITY